Glossary of Photonics and Laser Marketing

 The action of a website user to click on a certain element in the browser display.
 In most cases, a click on an HTML link is meant.
 Such a click may cause a visit on another website, e.g. that of a supplier.

-A kind of online marketing which involves the creation of certain content, for example an article, white paper, application note or video on a topic related to the advertised product.
+A kind of online marketing which involves the creation and distribution of certain useful and free content, for example an article, white paper, application note or video on a topic related to the advertised product.
 Sometimes, such content is marked as sponsored.
 Sponsored webinars can also be considered as content marketing.

 The cost of an advertising campaign divided by the number of sales leads which it generates.
 This value can give an indication on how expensive an advertising tool is.
 However, lead generation is usually not the only function of an advertising tool; one should not overlook other functions such as branding.
 Also, the quality of sales leads can vary a lot.